-Irving Tyler is a Research Vice President with Gartner's CIO Research team focusing on the evolving role of the CIO as Technology Executive and related strategies and practices CIOs need to expand their role and succeed, business and I&T strategy, innovation, and digital business design.
+Irving Tyler is a Distinguished Research Vice President with Gartner's CIO Research team focusing on the evolving role of the CIO as Technology Executive and related strategies and practices CIOs need to expand their role and succeed, business and I&T strategy, innovation, and digital business design.
 Mr. Tyler's work is directed towards enabling CIOs and all executives understand and navigate the complex challenges of executive performance, business design, strategy development and innovation management to advance business value.
 In addition, Mr. Tyler covers the business executive responsibilities of the CIO and the evolution of executive leadership of information and technology.

 Chief Information Officer

 Quaker Chemical Corporation

 V.P. and Chief Information Officer

 CIO Leadership of Technology Talent, Culture and DEI

 CIO Leadership of Strategy, Governance and Operating Models

 CIO Executive Leadership Development

 Master's degree in Business Administration from Duke University's Fuqua School of Business.

 Bachelor's degree in Business Administration from the University of Texas.